stalwartlabs/jmap-server/README.md

 ### JMAP test suite

-Compliance with JMAP protocol may also be tested using Fastmail's JMAP-TestSuite:
+Compliance with the JMAP protocol may also be tested using Fastmail's JMAP-TestSuite:

 - Clone the JMAP TestSuite repository:
     ```bash